vectordotdev/vector/website/docs/reference/sources/docker.md

 ### partial_event_marker

-The field that indicates that the event is partial.
-A consequent stream of partial events along with the first non-partial event will be merged together.
+The field name to be added to events that are detected to contain an incomplete message (i.e. partial events).
+If set to `null`, no field will be added to partial event.
+This allows to opt-out of partial event detection.
 See [Message Splitting & Merging](#message-splitting--merging) for more info.

 </Field>